containers/buildah/docs/buildah-add.1.md

 Note: You can also override the default value of --add-history by setting the BUILDAH\_HISTORY environment variable. `export BUILDAH_HISTORY=true`

+**--allow-empty-wildcard**

+If set to true, don't return an error if globbing matches nothing.
+Only meaningful when **--allow-wildcard** is true.
+Defaults to false.

+**--allow-wildcard**

+Allow glob patterns in source paths.
+When set to false, source paths containing wildcard characters (*, ?, [) are rejected with an error.
+Defaults to true.

 **--cert-dir** *path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) when connecting to